 Yes, the street signs along Bellaire Boulevard from South Gessner to roughly Beltway 8 are posted in Mandarin characters as well as English script, but go further west and they change to Vietnamese.
 (The Chinese name for Bellaire translates to "Hundreds of Profits," while the Vietnamese have renamed the same street Saigon Boulevard.)

-And while those two cultures are easily the most visible in the roughly six-square-mile area, they are far from the only ones you will find.
+And while those two cultures are easily the most visible in the roughly six-square-mile area, they are far from the only two you will find.

 Moshi Moshi Gifts on Bellaire Boulevard stocks an array of playful products.